tranquilit/WAPT-Documentation/source/wapt-usage/wapt-windows-update.rst

 .. note::

-	All updates are stored in the waptwua folder of the wapt server.
+	Downloaded updates are stored in the waptwua folder in the repository.

-	On linux : /var/www/waptwua
+	On Linux servers : /var/www/waptwua

-	And on windows :
+	And on Windows servers :

 	C:\\wapt\\waptserver\\repository\\waptwua

 .. hint::

-	The update windows update download is based on repo_url in wapt-get.ini
+	The WAPT Windows Update Agent repository download URL is based on repo_url in wapt-get.ini

-	Your secondary repository will be fully operational with wapt windows update to reduce bandwidth.
+	Your secondary repository will be fully operational with WAPT Windows Update to reduce bandwidth usage.

-	Be careful, do not forget to synchronize the waptwua folder.
+	In case of repository replication, do not forget to also synchronize the waptwua folder.

-Configure waptwua on the wapt agent
+Configure WAPTWUA on the WAPT agent
 --------------------------------------------

-To configure waptwua you can configure it in the wapt-get.ini file.
+To configure WAPTWUA you can configure it in the wapt-get.ini file.

 Add a waptwua section  : [waptwua]